-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact MANDATORY FINDINGS OF SIGNIFICANCE Does the Pro ject: 45.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation: No mitigation is required.
+Monitoring: No monitoring is required MANDATORY FINDINGS OF SIGNIFICANCE Does the Pro piect: 45.
 Have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self- sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory?